mrbusche/backseatfan.com/_posts/2011-02-16-one-auburn-football-player-is-not-very-smart.md

 <div class="entry">
   <p>
-    Jordan Spriggs, an Auburn football player sent out a tweet yesterday that said &#8220;man who is good at writing papers?????????????? i pay&#8230;&#8221; (Judging from the tweet, I already know that he isn't good at writing papers).
+    Jordan Spriggs, an Auburn football player sent out a tweet yesterday that said "man who is good at writing papers?????????????? i pay?"
+(Judging from the tweet, I already know that he isn't good at writing papers).
   </p>

   <p>